Hemoglobin (Hb) Test with blood sample, stethoscope and test form showing normal range, causes and symptoms

 Important Word Explanations

-- EDTA Tube: A blood collection tube that prevents clotting.
+• EDTA Tube: A blood collection tube that prevents clotting during testing.

-- CBC (Complete Blood Count): A common test that measures different components of blood.
+• CBC (Complete Blood Count): A test that measures different components of blood, including red cells, white cells, and platelets.

-- Bone Marrow: The soft tissue inside bones where blood cells are produced.
+• Bone Marrow: The tissue inside bones responsible for blood cell production.

 ~END~